cbeams/spring-framework-2.5.x/samples/webflow/readme.txt

 4. Proceed with the RELEASED DISTRIBUTION instructions above, customizing your local build.properties for each sample as necessary.
-Note: If all wish to do is build the sample .war file for manual deployment, you shouldn't have to do any build.properties customization--the default properties will suffice.
+Note: If all wish to do is build the sample .war file for manual deployment, you shouldn't have to do any build.properties or build.bat customization--the default properties and paths will suffice.
 Property customization is only necessary if you have custom paths to dependent jar files or wish to automate deployment with a local tomcat installation.

+SAMPLE DEPENDENCIES

+To see exactly what dependencies each sample depends on to build, review the 'build.webapp.libs' target in the build.xml file for each project.
+At a minimum, this includes:

+commons-logging.jar
+spring.jar
+spring-webflow.jar
+spring-webflow-support.jar